Middle Beach, South Australia

-Middle Beach is a small town in South Australia located about 40 km northwest of the Adelaide city centre.
+Middle Beach is a small town in South Australia located about 40 km northwest of the Adelaide city centre in the State of Southern Australia.
 It is located in the Adelaide Plains Council.

+As of 2021, the population of Middle Beach was 94.

 Demographics

 The 2006 Census by the Australian Bureau of Statistics counted 366 persons on Middle Beach on census night.
 Of these, 55.2% were male and 44.8% were female.

 The majority of residents (66.1%) are of Australian birth, with other common census responses being England (4.6%) and Netherlands (3.0%).

 The age distribution of Middle Beach residents is comparable to that of the greater Australian population.
 68.8% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 31.2% were younger than 25 years, compared to the Australian average of 33.5%.

 Community

 The local newspaper is the Plains Producer.

 Attractions

 Middle Beach is notable for its samphire swamplands and fishing in the mangroves.
 A boat ramp and small creek are located at the southern end of the shellgrit beach.